Towards Foundations of Categorical Cybernetics: Parametrised optics for cybernetics systems

-\fakesection{Parametrised optics for cybernetics systems} The $\Para{-}$ construction lets us consider morphisms with ``hidden'' information, not available to the rest of the world.
+The $\Para{-}$ construction lets us consider morphisms with ``hidden'' information, not available at the boundary of a morphism.
 The $\Optic{-}$ construction lets us consider bidirectional morphisms in this category, allowing for constructions involving \emph{feedback} and \emph{update}.
 Applying the former to the latter results in a sophisticated construction which we unpack in this section.

-\fakeparagraph{Parametrised optics.} Given a symmetric monoidal category $\Ma$ acting on $\Ca$ and $\Da$, we have shown above how to form the category $\Optic{\Ca, \Da}$.
+\paragraph{Parametrised optics.} Given a symmetric monoidal category $\Ma$ acting on $\Ca$ and $\Da$, we have shown above how to form the category $\Optic{\Ca, \Da}$.
 Moreover, since $\Ma$ is a symmetric monoidal category, it acts on itself by the monoidal product, so we can form the category $\Optic\Ma$ of non-mixed optics, which is symmetric monoidal with pointwise monoidal product.

 \begin{proposition} Let $\Ma$ be symmetric monoidal and $\Ca$ and $\Da$ be $\Ma$-actegories.
-There is an action of $\Optic[\odot]\Ma$ on $\Optic[\action,\action]{\Ca,\Da}$, defined on objects as $ \diset{M}{M'} \ostar \diset{X}{X'} := \diset{M \action X}{M' \action X'} $ \end{proposition}
+There is an action of $\Optic[\odot]\Ma$ on $\Optic[\action,\action]{\Ca,\Da}$, defined on objects as $ \diset{M}{M'} \ostar \diset{X}{X'} := \diset{M \action X}{M' \action X'}. $ \end{proposition}